 Reykjavik is famous for being a base from which to explore the rest of Iceland.
 Many tourists stay predominantly in Reykjavik, and take day tours out of the city to see areas such the Golden Circle or the Blue Lagoon.
-We also used Reykjavik as a base during our 5 days in Iceland, and managed to walk around most of the city, taking in the main attractions.
+We also used Reykjavik as a base during our 5 days in Iceland, and managed to walk around most of the city, taking in the main attractions and of course visiting some of Reykjavik's restaurants.
 But did you know that Reykjavik has some pretty interesting historic spots to explore?

 Reykjavik surprisingly has a lot of unique and historic spots to visit, many of which are off the beaten path and not necessarily overrun with tourists.
 If you've visited the city before, you may have even walked right by them and not realized they were historically significant.
 Here are 10 historic spots in Reykjavik you should definitely visit:

 Bessastadir (or Bessastaðir) has played an important role in Icelandic history for hundreds of years.
 There is archaeological evidence showing that settlers in this area were among the first settlers in Iceland.
 By the 13th century, it had been claimed by the King of Norway, and became both a royal stronghold and home to the highest ranking official in Iceland.
 The buildings standing today were built in the 18th century, and Bessastadir has been the official residence of the president of Iceland since 1941.
 Since Bessastadir isn't located in Reykjavik's city centre, it's often an overlooked attraction.
 It's easily accessible by car or by public transportation, and is definitely one historic site in Reykjavik not to be missed.